Speed: The GCS ENCS Cluster

 speed-43 1 pt idle 256 2:64:2 980275 0 1 gpu20,mi none

+Note which nodes are in the state of drained.
+The reason for the drained state can be found in the reason column.
 Your job will run once an occupied node becomes availble or the maintenance is completed, and the disabled nodes have a state of idle.

 B.5.2 Error in job submit request.